 Cogut Institute for the Humanities

-The Cogut Institute for the Humanities is a member of the New England Humanities Consortium (NEHC) and the Consortium of Humanities Centers and Institutes (CHCI).
+The Cogut Institute is a member of the New England Humanities Consortium (NEHC) and the Consortium of Humanities Centers and Institutes (CHCI).

 History